-The scheme lays out a robust cyber security baseline suitable for all organisations of any size and in any sector.
+The scheme lays out a robust cyber security baseline.
+This is suitable for all organisations of any size and in any sector.
 It addresses five key controls:

-From 1 October 2014, the Government established a requirement that all suppliers bidding for contracts involving the handling of certain sensitive and personal information must be certified against the scheme.
+From 1 October 2014, the Government established a requirement.
+All suppliers bidding for contracts handling sensitive and personal information must then be certified against the scheme.
 If you are not currently certified, our experts can help.

 It is mandatory for businesses seeking specific government contracts to deliver certain IT-related products and services.
 It is also mandatory for businesses dealing with personal information.
 Without it, you will be unable to bid for such contracts at all.